Enumeration of plane unicuspidal curves of any genus via tropical geometry: Correspondence between unicuspidal algebraic curves and unicuspidal tropical curves

 where $R,S,T$ stand for monic polynomials with the subindex designating the degree, pairwise coprime in each of the systems (\ref{eqedge5})-(\ref{eqedge8}).

 Let us analyze system (\ref{eqedge1}).
 Differentiating both the equations, we obtain

-Taking into account that the factors in each side of this equation are pairwise coprime, we derive that $s=1$ and that both $S_{k-1}$ and $T_{k-1}$ have no multiple roots; hence, all solutions represent curves with an ordinary cusp and $(m-3)$ nodes.
-Furthermore,
+Taking into account that the factors in each side of this equation are pairwise coprime, we derive that $s=1$ and that none of $S_{k-1}$ and $T_{k-1}$ has multiple roots; hence, all solutions represent curves with an ordinary cusp and $(m-3)$ nodes.
+Thus, by Lemma \ref{ledge1}(ii,iii), system (\ref{eqedge1}) describes a (zero-dimensional) subscheme of the intersection $M\cap\Lambda(z_1,z_2)$, which then is finite and consists of simple points (i.e., zero-dimensional schemes of length $1$).
+That is, all the solutions to system (\ref{eqedge1}) which we recover below are isolated and simple.